 3. Behavioral Patterns and Triggers

-This is the stuff that takes parents months to learn.
+This is the stuff that takes parents months (or years) to learn.
 Save your au pair the trial-and-error.

 For each child: